6502/boolop/README.md

 +---+---+---------------------+
 ```

-Implementations uses a recursive descent parser that compiles directly to bytcode for
+Implementation uses a recursive descent parser that compiles directly to bytcode for
 a stack-based virtual machine.